 Indiana Career Explorer- all students have access to this resource to use for career exploration.
 This is a personalized portal based on student interests.
 7th grade students have already set up accounts in class.
 All other students can access by creating an account as long as they enter Wea Ridge Middle School as their organization/school.
-If you need help setting this up or have questions, please contact Mrs. Gilbert
+If you need help setting this up or have questions, please contact our office.

 Community Partners Program - if interested please contact counselor for referral form